TERMINATOR: Learning Optimal Exit Points for Early Stopping in Chain-of-Thought Reasoning: Experiments

 \textbf{Training and Inference. } During training, we optimize for high performance on a holdout validation set for our prediction task; we choose our model based solely on how well it performs on the binary predictive task, without peeking at the evaluation dataset performance.
-Our validation metric of choice is the Macro-F1 score. \looseness=-1
+Our validation metric of choice is the Macro-F1 score. \chadded[id=AN]{Additional details on training \method are provided in \cref{app:training-details}.} \looseness=-1

 We use vLLM \cite{kwon2023efficient} with asynchronous requests to sample \rtx[s] when curating our training datasets.
 During inference with our trained model, a sliding window of the 10 most recent predictions is used, and the \texttt{</think>} token is injected when more than 50\% of the labels are 1 (majority voting).
-We set the threshold of predicting 1 to 0.7. \looseness=-1
+Our main results reported in this paper use a threshold of 0.7 to predict 1. \chadded[id=AN]{Additional details on \method's selected inference parameters are provided in \cref{app:inference-details}.} \looseness=-1